randomcoder67/Media-UI/README.md

 A program to display all the games you own, sorted by genre, and allows selecting certain games to be in a "Current" section to keep track of the games you are currently playing.

+To Do:

+* Tidy up code
+* Remove some magic numbers (for example the size of some arrays)
+* Add in support for mutliple types of media (e.g. Add option to pick between displaying games, music or movies)
+* Add some more detail to the games (for example platform)

 ## Setup

 ### Installation